awsdocs/amazon-route53-docs/doc_source/SOA-NSrecords.md

 1. In the right pane, make note of the four servers listed for **Name Servers**\.

-Alternatively, you can use the `GetHostedZone` action\.
-For more information, see [GetHostedZone](http://docs.aws.amazon.com/Route53/latest/APIReference/API_GetHostedZone.html) in the *Amazon Route 53 API Reference*\.

-After you create a hosted zone, update your registrar's or your DNS service's name server records, as applicable, to refer to the Amazon Route 53 name servers:

-+ If you migrated an existing domain to Amazon Route 53, see [Step 5: Update Your Registrar's Name Servers](MigratingDNS.md#Step_UpdateRegistrar)\.

-+ If you created a subdomain that uses Amazon Route 53 without migrating the parent domain, see [Updating Your DNS Service with Name Server Records for the Subdomain](CreatingNewSubdomain.md#UpdateDNSParentDomain)\.

-+ If you migrated a subdomain to Amazon Route 53 without migrating the parent domain, see [Updating Your DNS Service with Name Server Records for the Subdomain](MigratingSubdomain.md#UpdateOldDNS)\.

-**Note**
-Some registrars only allow you to specify name servers using IP addresses; they don't allow you to specify fully qualified domain names\.
-If your registrar requires that you use IP addresses, you can get the IP addresses for your name servers using the dig utility \(for Mac, Unix, or Linux\) or the nslookup utility \(for Windows\)\.
-We rarely change the IP addresses of name servers; if we need to change IP addresses, we'll notify you in advance\.
+For information about migrating DNS service from another DNS service provider to Route 53, see [Migrating DNS Service for an Existing Domain to Amazon Route 53Migrating DNS Service for an Existing Domain to Route 53](MigratingDNS.md)\.

-## The Start of Authority \(SOA\) Resource Record Set<a name="SOArecords"></a>
+## The Start of Authority \(SOA\) Record<a name="SOArecords"></a>

-The start of authority \(SOA\) resource record set identifies the base DNS information about the domain, for example:
+The start of authority \(SOA\) record identifies the base DNS information about the domain, for example:

 ```
 1. ns-2048.awsdns-64.net. hostmaster.example.com.
 1 7200 900 1209600 86400